Oman Transportation

 1998 - 2016 | Yearly | USD | World Bank

 OM: Pump Price for Gasoline: USD per Liter data was reported at 0.450 USD in 2016.
 This records an increase from the previous number of 0.310 USD for 2014.
-OM: Pump Price for Gasoline: USD per Liter data is updated yearly, averaging 0.310 USD from Dec 1998 to 2016, with 10 observations.
+OM: Pump Price for Gasoline: USD per Liter data is updated yearly, averaging 0.310 USD from Dec 1998 (Median) to 2016, with 10 observations.
 The data reached an all-time high of 0.450 USD in 2016 and a record low of 0.310 USD in 2014.
 OM: Pump Price for Gasoline: USD per Liter data remains active status in CEIC and is reported by World Bank.
 The data is categorized under Global Database’s Oman – Table OM.World Bank: Transportation.
 Fuel prices refer to the pump prices of the most widely sold grade of gasoline.
 Prices have been converted from the local currency to U.S. dollars.; ; German Agency for International Cooperation (GIZ).; Median;

 Last Frequency Range